Next Litter will be Winter2022

 Their show careers.

-No pups available until late fall 2021!
+No pups available until winter 2022!
 If I know of a reputable breeder I will definitely forward your information.

 Our babies are adopted quickly, so reach out to reserve your furever friend or to ask any questions.